akshitagupta15june/akshitagupta15june/README.md

 🔭 I’m currently working as a project mentor in StudentCode-in.

-🌱 I’m currently learning Intelligent Transportation Systems using OpenCV.
+🌱 I’m currently learning Intelligent Transportation Systems using OpenCV and competitive programming.

 👯 I’m looking to collaborate on projects related to OPenCV.